MobileUpLLC/RxPagingLoading/README.md

 It includes:
 - `State` — represents LCE-state.
-- `Observable` - observe changes of the LCE-state.
+- `Observable` - observes changes of the LCE-state.
 - `Consumer` - receives appropriate Action.

 There are two implementations:

 - LoadingOrdinary

-This class takes a data source as Single into the constructor:
+This class takes a data source as a Single into the constructor:

 ```Kotlin
 LoadingOrdinary(